1-million-weed/Architectures-of-Intelligence/Assignments/Multi col add explained 23 + 12.md

 (add-dm

+   ; this first section was for summing 27 and 64

-  (20add60 isa add num1 twenty num2 sixty sum eighty split yes)
+  (20add60 isa add num1 twenty num2 sixty sum eighty split yes) ;NOTETOSELF: the splits for tens summed should probably be set to no iso yes

   (7add4 isa add num1 seven num2 four sum eleven split no)